 Administrative Litigation and Government Challenges

 We represent hospitals and health systems, as well as health care trade associations and their members, in connection with rulemaking and adjudications before state and federal administrative agencies and in connection with challenges to agency actions brought in state and federal courts.
-Our Health Care practice litigation team represents those clients when it becomes necessary to seek judicial review of agency actions such as rules, formal adjudications, licenses, permits, and other informal adjudications.
-Our litigation has significant experience litigating certificate of need cases, as well as penalty, exclusion, de-certification, and other similar administrative or agency enforcement actions.
+We also represent clients in claims and cost report appeals.
+Our Health Care practice litigation team represents those clients in front of administrative tribunals such as the Provider Reimbursement Review Board, the Medicare Administrative Coordinator (MAC), the Qualified Independent Contractor (QIC), as well as administrative law judges.
+In some cases, it becomes necessary to seek judicial review of adverse agency actions.
+Our litigation team also has significant experience litigating certificate of need cases, as well as penalty, exclusion, de-certification, and other similar administrative or agency enforcement actions.
 By combining substantive knowledge with decades of experience appearing before and litigating against state and federal agencies, we provide value to our clients in the form of novel approaches to administrative law challenges.